 Information for voluntary-aided schools about capital funding, including relevant forms.

-Voluntary-aided (VA) schools are maintained schools and often, but not always, have a religious character.
-These schools are eligible for capital funding by grant from the department.
+Voluntary-aided (VA) schools are local-authority-maintained schools and often, but not always, have a religious character.
+These schools are eligible for capital funding grants.

 VA schools are paid on a similar basis to other categories of school, but the governing body must usually pay at least 10% of the costs of capital work.